bilken/Flog/readme.txt

     Common Configuration

-        The $flogHeader, as generated by either the scripted or unscripted configuration method, is functional with the following caveats:
+        The $flogHeader, as generated by either the scripted or unscripted configuration method, is functional at this point with the following
+        caveats:
         a) Log calls use stdout with 'printf'
         b) No log formatting is defined
         c) Dynamic configuration elements are included